 R588-4.
 Overview of Financing Structures

 4.1.
 Revenue Bonds – Revenue Bonds are long-term debt instruments that are repaid from an identified institutional revenue source.
-Upon recommendation by the Boards of Trustees, these bonds must be approved by the Utah State Board of Regents and authorized by the Utah State Legislature (see Board of Regents Policy R590, Issuance of Revenue Bonds for Facilities Construction and Equipment).
+Upon recommendation by the Boards of Trustees, these bonds must be approved by the Board of Higher Education and authorized by the Utah State Legislature (see Board of Higher Education Policy R590, Issuance of Revenue Bonds for Facilities Construction and Equipment).

 4.2.
 Leasehold Revenue Bonds – Financing of capital assets through the sale of bonds secured by lease payments (“lease revenue bonds”).
 This method requires that the property and/or equipment be purchased by a not-for-profit corporation or governmental agency.
 The not-for-profit corporation or governmental agency issues bonds secured by the lease and serves as lessor of the property.
 This form of financing is used by the State Building Ownership Authority (SBOA) – see Utah Code §63B-1-301 to 321.

 4.3.
 Lease-purchase Financing of Facilities – A long-term financing method for construction or acquisition of buildings that amortizes the cost of the asset over a specified time period, at the conclusion of which the asset vests in the lessee.
-This is an alternative to revenue bond funding that requires Utah State Board of Regents approval upon the recommendation of the institutional Boards of Trustees (see Board of Regents Policy R587, Contract or Lease-purchase Financing).
+This is an alternative to revenue bond funding that requires Board of Higher Education approval upon the recommendation of the institutional Boards of Trustees (see Board of Higher Education Policy R587, Contract or Lease-purchase Financing).

 4.4.
 Certificates of Participation – A lease-purchase financing arrangement through the public sale of certificates of participation (COPs) where the certificate holders own a pro rata share in a specific pledged revenue stream (usually lease payments by the issuer) and essentially become the lessors (see section 4.3 above).

 4.5.
 Energy Service Agreement – A contractual agreement entered into whereby the institution implements energy efficiency measures using the stream of savings in utility costs resulting from implementation of the energy efficiency measures as the funding source for repayment.
-These arrangements are generally considered to be for facilities and are subject to the approval of the Utah State Board of Regents (see section 4.3 above).
+These arrangements are generally considered to be for facilities and are subject to the approval of the Board of Higher Education (see section 4.3 above).

 4.6.
 Capital or Finance Lease Purchase of Equipment – A lease agreement in which the lessor agrees to transfer ownership rights of the asset to the lessee after the completion of the lease period.